WayXG/RLHF4MATH_Dev/README.md

 TL;DL: this is an implementation of the Online Iterative Direct Preference Learning for Multi-turn Mathematical Reasoning with External Tools.

-We consider the math problem solving with python interpreter, which means that the model can write a python code and ask the external environmnet to run and receive the excutaion result, before the LLM makes its next decision.
+We consider the math problem solving with python interpreter, which means that the model can write a python code and ask the external environmnet to execute and receive the excutaion result, before the LLM makes its next decision.

 ## Installation instructions